USPA-rated instructors explain skydiving basics, fit students for harnesses, and guide them through free fall and parachute steering

 - USPA-rated instructors teach the basics of skydiving physics and techniques during a 20- to 30-minute ground-school lesson.

-- During the flight to 13,000 feet, instructors field questions about skydiving mechanics, the history of the sport, and the best shoes for air walking.
+- During the flight’s ascent, instructors field questions about skydiving mechanics, the history of the sport, and the best shoes for air walking.

 - Once the plane reaches jumping altitude, instructors and students strap into Sigma tandem-diving rigs, plunge from the plane’s open door, and reach speeds up to 120 miles per hour.